Walks and Activities

 Walking in Chichester Harbour

 Walking is the perfect way to discover the landscape and wildlife of Chichester Harbour.
 There are over 56 miles of public footpaths with a further 7 miles of permissive routes across the Area of Outstanding Natural Beauty.
 Many of these paths run right along the shoreline, giving fantastic views across the water and perfect places to stop and birdwatch.
 Others cut across farmland and through picturesque Harbour villages.

 See below for some recommended routes through some of the loveliest scenery.
 Before you set out, check for closures or diversions on our footpath news page.
 If you would like to enjoy a walk in the Harbour with an experienced guide who can tell you about the wildlife or flora of the area.
 See our events and activities page to find out more about the guided walks that we offer.

 Below are details of some walks you might like to take.
-Some of these walks are available as a book titled A Walker's Guide: Chichester Harbour which can be purchased from the Harbour Office or local tourist offices for £5 or you can download individual walks below.
+The walks are available as an A4 sized pack entitled Explore Chichester Harbour which can be purchased from the Harbour Office for £12 or you can download individual walks below.
 Alternatively, we recommend using OS Explorer Map OL8 (Chichester) when walking in this area.